karanchinch10/Bank-Marketing-Campaign-ML/README.md

 ### Output variable (desired target):
 * 17 - **deposit** - has the client subscribed a term deposit? (binary: yes/no)
 ## My Work:
-- I have made this model which will predict estimated price of old car base on thier features such as brand,KM drive,Power,Year and so on..
+- I have made this model which will predict either new customer will accept a deposit offer or not
-- I have done stepwise EDA (Exploratory Data Analysis) then visualizatiion to get some idea about important features or correlation of each feature with output which dominates more to predict price
+- I have done stepwise EDA (Exploratory Data Analysis) then visualizatiion of categ and Num features to get some idea about important features or correlation
-- Then I have done Feature Engineering which inclueds features extraction & features construction based on my domian knowledge and visualization followed by label encoding
+- Then I have done Feature Engineering which inclueds detecting and handling of outliers and features extraction based on my domian knowledge and visualization followed by label encoding and scaling
-- I have train multiples ML models on same data in order to Analysed & compare performance of differents models based of accuracy and complexity
+- I have train ML models with multiples algorithms on same data in order to Analysed & compare performance of differents models based of accuracy and complexity
-- I have used all regression algorithms to train model and after comparing I got well accuracy by RandomForestRegressor after cross validation which was around 90%
-- Finally Build web application in python using streamlit library and then deploy the model
-- <https://karanchinch10-oldcar-sell-streamlit-app-p6gwqq.streamlitapp.com/> works too.
-Must be used for explicit links.
+- After comparing I got well accuracy with 2 algorithms which are Random Forest and Xg boost with accuracy 85% and Recall Score 88%
-- Technical tools or library used --Python,numpy,pandas,sklearn,matplotllib,html,css,streamlit
+- Technical tools or library used --Python,numpy,pandas,sklearn,matplotllib,xgboost